briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 # Dimension 9: Change
 1. "The future ain't what it used to be" - Yogi Berra
-2. These modesl and techniques are CHANGING at an amazing speed.
+2. These models and techniques are CHANGING at an amazing speed.
 3. In two months, I've run four different versions of the LLMs.
 4. And 8 different versions of the Cursor interface.
 5. How do you keep up?
 It's very hard.